b34731962/DShuttleNet/README.md

 ## Acknowledgments

-This project analyzes badminton match data to provide tactical insights for players, coaches, and match analysts.
+This project analyzes badminton match data to provide tactical insights for players, coaches, and match analysis.

 ---